ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 GenAI researcher, cooking interesting ideas.

-**<span style="color:red"> I am actively looking for 2025 Spring/Summer research internship. </span>**

 <!-- I received the MS from the Institute of Electronics at National (Yang Ming) Chiao Tung University in 2021, advised by [Prof. Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/) and BS from the Department of Electrophysics at National Chiao Tung University in 2020.  -->

-I am now the graduate student in Georgia Tech, advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/), researching Video Understanding and Synthesis.
+I am now the PhD student in Georgia Tech, advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/), researching Video Understanding and Synthesis.
 Previously, I received the MS in 2021 and BS in 2020 at National Chiao Tung University, advised by [Prof. Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/).

 I am deeply passionate about generative AI in multimodal large language models, specifically text-guided Image/Video Synthesis, Editing, and Understanding.
 Throughout my research journey, I've been driven by the potential and transformative capabilities of these domains to create impactful and user-centric solutions.